quantumlib/Cirq/docs/dev/notebooks.md

 See the `dev_tools/notebooks` directory for the two tests:
 - notebook_tests.py - to test notebooks against the current branch
 - isolated_notebook_tests.py - to test notebooks against the latest released version of Cirq

+## Notebooks with external dependencies

+Unfortunately we have no way to test notebooks yet easily with external API dependencies, e.g. cirq.google's Engine API.
+These notebooks should be excluded from both tests.

+The site that generates the outputs for notebooks also can't handle external dependencies.
+Thus, for notebooks with external dependencies, **all cells must have their outputs saved in the notebook file**.

 ## Lifecycle